Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Summary and outlook

-There are significant challenges to better constrain the high-density behavior of nuclear symmetry energy.
-In particular, we emphasize the following: \begin{itemize} \item Large uncertainties in curvature ($K_{\mathrm{sym}}$) and skewness ($J_{\mathrm{sym}}$) parameters, critical for high-density extrapolations of symmetry energy. \item Poorly constrained spin–isospin dependent tensor forces and three-body forces as well as the resulting nucleon short-range correlations in dense neutron-rich matter, which strongly influence $E_{\mathrm{sym}}(\rho)$ at suprasaturation densities. \item Discrepancies among transport models in extracting $E_{\mathrm{sym}}(\rho)$ especially at high densities from heavy-ion collisions. \item Limited data and lack of consensus on neutron–proton effective mass splitting in neutron-rich matter, which feeds back into transport model calculations and EOS constraints from nuclear reactions. \item Astrophysical data limited in variety and precision: current radius/tidal-deformability measurements mainly probe $E_{\mathrm{sym}}$ around $1$–$2\rho_0$, not deeper neutron-star cores. \item Intrinsic composition degeneracy of TOV equations enables many different EOS models to reproduce equally well the same mass-radius sequence as long as the same EOS is constructed regardless what ingredients are considered. \end{itemize} Looking forward, combining multimessengers from both astrophysical observations and terrestrial nuclear experiments is the most promising path to finally pinning down the high-density symmetry energy and thus the EOS of supradense neutron-rich matter.
+\item Discrepancies among transport models in extracting $E_{\mathrm{sym}}(\rho)$ especially at high densities from heavy-ion collisions. \item Limited data and lack of consensus on neutron–proton effective mass splitting in neutron-rich matter, which feeds back into transport model calculations and EOS constraints from nuclear reactions. \item Astrophysical data limited in variety and precision: current radius/tidal-deformability measurements mainly probe $E_{\mathrm{sym}}$ around ($2$–$3)\rho_0$, not deeper neutron-star cores. \item Intrinsic composition degeneracy of TOV equations enables many different EOS models to reproduce equally well the same mass-radius sequence as long as the same EOS is constructed, regardless of what ingredients are considered. \end{itemize} Looking forward, combining multimessengers from both astrophysical observations and terrestrial nuclear experiments is the most promising path to finally pin down the high-density symmetry energy and thus the EOS of supradense neutron-rich matter.
 High-energy heavy-ion programs at various facilities are poised to make major contributions to this important scientific endeavor.